 Jozani Forest – The only remaining natural forest on Zanzibar, where the rare red guerexa monkeys habituate.
 The best time to go to Jozani is in the early morning hours when the monkeys are active.

-Swimming with dolphins – Taking place in the southern part of the island, the boat ride is long, and you are not
+Swimming with dolphins – Taking place in the southern part of the island, the boat ride is long, and you are not guaranteed to find dolphins, but when you finally do, and if you get the chance to join them in the water, it will be an extraordinary experience.

 Deep-sea fishing – Zanzibar, Pemba, and Mafia are excellent islands for sports fishing.
 Do as Ernest Hemingway and catch sailfish, mackerel, kingfish, and marlin among others.